|

 has not reached the age of reason where she or he knows what is meant by a private vow,

 then I would say that God will take this under consideration.
 Parents cannot annul a vow for their child.
 Only God can do that.
 But we can pray for understanding and guidance.
 God knows all things.
 As human beings we make mistakes.
+Please discuss this with your parish priest.
+He will sit down and talk to you about this

 matter.
 God bless.
 CatholicView Staff